guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 *   Sniffing of Xgimi tokens directly by ESP32 board fully working.
 Captures and stores wake token.
 It's now simply a matter of pressing a button on the IR remote twice to start sniffing.
-Four to six presses of Xgimi remote power button usually is sufficient to get a capture.
-Learned token is kep on ESP non-volatile flash.
+Four to six presses of Xgimi remote power button is usually sufficient to get a capture.
+Learned token is kept on ESP non-volatile flash.

 Supplying a wake token in secret.yaml is now optional.